almirbanjanovic/roadtocloud.github.io/_podcast/podcast_intro.md

 title:  "Welcome to Road to Cloud"
 header:
   teaser: "/assets/images/logo.jpg"
-excerpt: "Podcast intro and the Road to Cloud."
+excerpt: "Welcome to Road to Cloud."
 ---